José de Acosta

 José de Acosta, SJ (1539 or 1540 in Medina del Campo, Spain – February 15, 1600 in Salamanca, Spain) was a sixteenth-century Spanish Jesuit missionary and naturalist in Latin America.
 His deductions regarding the ill effects of crossing over the Andes in 1570 related to the atmosphere being too thin for human needs led to the modern understanding of a variety of altitude sickness, now referred to as Acosta's disease.

 Life

 José de Acosta was born in Medina del Campo in Spain, about twenty-four miles from Valladolid, in Old Castile, on the left bank of the swampy river Zapardiel, and overlooked by the old castle of La Mota.
 The Acosta brothers were fellow townsmen of the conquistador Bernal Diaz, who told the story of the Spanish conquest of Mexico.
 Acosta was of converso background.
 According to one scholar, he was "a heavy man of uncertain, melancholic temper."
 His parents had five sons, Gerónimo, Christóval, José, Diego, and Bernardo.
 Four of the five Acosta brothers joined the Society of Jesus.
 In 1553, at the age of thirteen, Acosta became a novice in the order at Medina del Campo.
-He was a was lecturer in theology at Ocana, and in April 1569, he was sent to Lima, Peru, where the Jesuits had been established in the proceeding year.
+He was a lecturer in theology at Ocana, and in April 1569, he was sent to Lima, Peru, where the Jesuits had been established in the proceeding year.